Greek Life FAQs

 Zeta Phi Beta Sorority, Inc.

-*Italicized groups are currently inactive
+*Asterisk groups are currently inactive.

 Students, if selected, may hold membership in 2 fraternities/sororities; 1 in each council.
 Be mindful that life-long membership in a fraternity or sorority requires a considerable commitment of time, use of your talents, and finances to further the organization, its values, and programmatic initiatives.
 Sometimes this commitment is underestimated and can prove to be challenging when students obtain membership in more than one organization of any kind, especially in the Fraternity & Sorority Engagement community.
 Students may not join 2 fraternities/sororities in the same year.